BerkeleyLearnVerify/Scenic/docs/reference/dynamic_scenarios.rst

 When a behavior is first invoked, its preconditions are checked, and if any are not satisfied, the simulation is rejected, requiring a new simulation to be sampled. [#f1]_
 The behavior's invariants are handled similarly, except that they are also checked whenever the behavior is resumed (i.e. after taking an action and after a sub-behavior terminates).

-:term:`Monitors` and :keyword:`compose` blocks of :term:`modular scenarios` execute in the same way as behaviors, with the latter also including additional checks to see if any of their :keyword:`terminate when` conditions have been met or their :keyword:`require always` conditions violated.
+:term:`Monitors` and :keyword:`compose` blocks of :term:`modular scenarios` execute in the same way as behaviors, with the latter also including additional checks to see if any of their :keyword:`terminate when` conditions have been met or their safety properties violated.

 In detail, a single time step of a dynamic simulation is executed according to the following procedure:

 1. Execute all currently-running :term:`modular scenarios` for one time step.
    Specifically, for each such scenario:

 	a.
-Check if any of its :keyword:`require always` conditions are violated; if so, reject the simulation.
+Check if any of its safety properties are violated; if so, reject the simulation.

 	b.
-Check which :keyword:`require eventually` conditions are satisfied; remember these for later.
+Check which liveness properties are satisfied; remember these for later.

 	c.
 Check if the scenario's time limit (if :keyword:`terminate after` has been used) has been reached; if so, go to step (f) below to stop the scenario.